Insomnia: Management

 It is recommended to rule out medical and psychological causes before deciding on the treatment for insomnia.
-Cognitive behavioral therapy is generally the first line treatment once this has been done.
-It has been found to be effective for chronic insomnia.
+Cognitive behavioral therapy is an effective first-line treatment for chronic insomnia.
 The beneficial effects, in contrast to those produced by medications, may last well beyond the stopping of therapy.

 Medications have been used mainly to reduce symptoms in insomnia of short duration; their role in the management of chronic insomnia remains unclear.
 Several different types of medications may be used.
 Many doctors do not recommend relying on prescription sleeping pills for long-term use.
+These medications are not recommended for more than four or five weeks, although they can be used longer in certain instances.
 It is also important to identify and treat other medical conditions that may be contributing to insomnia, such as depression, breathing problems, and chronic pain.
 As of 2022, many people with insomnia were reported as not receiving overall sufficient sleep or treatment for insomnia.

 Non-medication based

-Non-medication based strategies have comparable efficacy to hypnotic medication for insomnia and they may have longer lasting effects.
+Non-medication-based strategies have comparable efficacy to hypnotic medication for insomnia, and they may have longer-lasting effects.
 Hypnotic medication is only recommended for short-term use because dependence with rebound withdrawal effects upon discontinuation or tolerance can develop.

-Non medication based strategies provide long lasting improvements to insomnia and are recommended as a first line and long-term strategy of management.
-Behavioral sleep medicine (BSM) tries to address insomnia with non-pharmacological treatments.
-The BSM strategies used to address chronic insomnia include attention to sleep hygiene, stimulus control, behavioral interventions, sleep-restriction therapy, paradoxical intention, patient education, and relaxation therapy.
+Non-medication-based strategies provide long-lasting improvements to insomnia and are recommended as a first-line and long-term strategy of management.
+Behavioral sleep medicine offers non-medication strategies to address chronic insomnia including sleep hygiene, stimulus control, behavioral interventions, sleep-restriction therapy, paradoxical intention, patient education, and relaxation therapy.
 Some examples are keeping a journal, restricting the time spent awake in bed, practicing relaxation techniques, and maintaining a regular sleep schedule and a wake-up time.
 Behavioral therapy can assist a patient in developing new sleep behaviors to improve sleep quality and consolidation.
-Behavioral therapy may include, learning healthy sleep habits to promote sleep relaxation, undergoing light therapy to help with worry-reduction strategies and regulating the circadian clock.
+Behavioral therapy may include learning healthy sleep habits to promote sleep relaxation, undergoing light therapy to regulate the circadian rhythm, and regulating the circadian clock.

 Music may improve insomnia in adults (see music and sleep).
-EEG biofeedback has demonstrated effectiveness in the treatment of insomnia with improvements in duration as well as quality of sleep.
+EEG biofeedback has demonstrated effectiveness in the treatment of insomnia with improvements in duration as well as the quality of sleep.
 Self-help therapy (defined as a psychological therapy that can be worked through on one's own) may improve sleep quality for adults with insomnia to a small or moderate degree.